-One wouldn’t think there was anything all that special about the cereal aisle at your grocery store, but as this throwback homage to popular 80s cereal shows, cereal packaging and its marketing angles really reflect the era it was sold in. -BB
+One wouldn’t think there was anything all that special about the cereal aisle at your grocery store, but as this throwback homage to popular 80s cereal shows, cereal packaging and its marketing angles really reflect the era it came from. -BB

 Popupla old 80s cereal: Vintage Banana Frosted Flakes

 The short-lived Kellogg’s cereal had “natural banana-flavored sugar-frosted flakes of corn with real banana bits.”

 This cartoon character-branded product was a sweetened cereal with natural fruit flavors, made by Ralston

 It’s honeylicious!
 Ralston’s Honey Bran cereal (1980)